Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 * Set the cycle to the last one.
 * Set the time for the off/night type to max time (1430 Minutes).
 * Set the time for the on/day type to max time (1430 Minutes).
-* Some seconds late it will be removed.
+* Some seconds later it will be removed.

 ## Examples